Dennis-7/Dennis-7/README.md

 - 👋 Hi, I’m @Dennis-7
-- 👀 I’m interested in web development
+- 👀 I’m interested in all things JavaSscript
-- 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on an online store projects
 - 📫 How to reach me => dashingdennis7@gmail.com

 <!---